 \section{$T$-equivariant motivic homotopy theory of flag varieties}

-Let $S$ be a non-empty scheme, $G$ be a split reductive $S$-group scheme and $T$ a maximal split torus contained in a Borel $B\subseteq G$.
+Let $S$ be a non-empty scheme, $G$ be a split reductive $S$-group scheme and $T$ a maximal split torus contained in a Borel subgroup $B\subseteq G$.
 We want to understand the motive of $\quot{T\bs G/B}$.
-In this case the computations are rather straightforward, as $G/B$ is cellular, i.e. has a stratification by vector bundles.
-So, one can filter $G/B$ by $T$-invariant closed subschemes such that their successive quotients is given by vector bundles (usually this property is called \textit{linear} in the literature).
-The existence of such a stratification is well known and referred to as the Bruhat decomposition of $G/B$.
+In this case, the computations are rather straightforward, as $G/B$ is cellular, i.e. has a stratification by vector bundles.
+So, one can filter $G/B$ by $T$-invariant closed subschemes such that their successive differences are given by vector bundles (usually this property is called \textit{linear} in the literature).
+The existence of such a stratification is well-known and referred to as the Bruhat decomposition of $G/B$.
 As we have only found references for split reductive groups over a field, we first recall the existence of an affine cell decomposition of $G/B$ over $S$.
-Afterwards, we can analyze the the motive of the scalloped stack $\quot{T\bs G/B}$ over $\B{T}$.
+Afterward, we can analyze the motive of the scalloped stack $\quot{T\bs G/B}$ over $\B{T}$.
 Note however, that the $6$-functor formalism of $\SH$ only works for representable morphisms of scalloped stacks, so we cannot compute the motive of $\quot{T\bs G/B}$ over $S$.
 We will however explain in Section \ref{sec.gen.motive} how this extends to the lisse-extension of $\SH$ and Beilinson motives $\DM_{\QQ}$, which both have $6$-functor formalism for non-representable morphisms.